Higher Order Continuity for Smooth As-Rigid-As-Possible Shape Modeling: Energy definition and method

 \subsection{Smoothness control}

 The user-chosen deformation parameter $\lambda$ controls the smoothness.
 In general, the higher the chosen $\lambda$, the smoother the result.
 This effect can be observed in \figref{fig:max_planck}, where it can be seen that increasing values of $\lambda$ both reduce the spikes around the handles, as well as limit how much the face can cave in due to the deformation.
 On the other hand, $\lambda$ may also be used to regularize the deformation result.
 For most meshes, there are no problems when choosing an arbitrarily large $\lambda$.
 However, in certain challenging situations, setting $\lambda$ too high can result in unnecessary rotations.
 This can happen for meshes that have long parts attached via very small areas, so the rotation of the long appendages can happen without having much impact on the overall energy.
 One such example is the dog model from Monster Mash \cite{MonsterMash:2020}, see \figref{fig:dog_regularization}.
 We only observed this phenomenon in the interactive setting, where it is easier for the system to get stuck in a bad local minimum while deforming the mesh.
 In these special cases, reducing $\lambda$ helps mitigate the problem: in the mentioned example in \figref{fig:dog_regularization}, this lets the dog's legs converge to a more natural position.
-The user is subsequently free to increase $\lambda$ again if a smoother result is desired, leading to good results, as also shown in the figure.
+Having escaped the bad local minimum, the user is often free to increase $\lambda$ again if a smoother result is desired, as also shown in the figure.
 Thus, choosing a non-zero value for the original term is beneficial, and for challenging meshes in dynamic settings it is advised to use a $\lambda$ significantly lower than $1$.
 In general, no tuning is required for the smoothness parameter however, as for most meshes, choosing a high value is fine.
 In most examples in this paper, we opted for $\lambda=0.95$, but for increased smoothness in very high-resolution meshes, one may also increase it further.
-In the challenging interactive examples described before, $\lambda$ should be lowered (for example to $0.7$) if artifacts appear.
+In the challenging interactive examples described before, $\lambda$ should be lowered (for example to $0.7$) if artifacts appear, but while $\lambda=0.99$ seems to create problems for some extreme deformations, we do not observe the same for $\lambda=0.95$, so one can usually still use high smoothness.